MadHatterENV/Backup_Script/README.md

 ## Author(s)
-This script was only written by :zap: [GodSpeed](--GodSpeed--) :zap:
+This script was only written by :zap: [MadHatterX](--MadHatterX--) :zap:

 ## License
 This project/code/script is licensed under the :copyright: [MIT license](mit)